 What the year brings to you has a lot to do with what you bring to it.
 As the saying goes, “Energy flows where intention goes.”
 By setting simple, genuine intentions that encapsulate the pleasure we find in pursuing what matters to us, we can align ourselves with the positive energy that will make those intentions become our reality.

-- The resolution to lose weight is about sacrifice and depends on self-control.
+- The resolution to lose weight is based on dissatisfaction with self, which feels like sacrifice and depends on self-control.

-- The intention to have a healthy relationship with your weight is based on on acceptance (love).
+- The intention to have a healthy relationship with your weight is based on on acceptance (love), from which positive change feels natural.

 If you can find pleasure in pursuing a healthier relationship with your body, the work you put in will come from a very different mental place.
 You can set the intention, “I want to have a healthier relationship with my weight,” before you reach for a dessert.
 Whether you eat the dessert or not, you can continue to cultivate more acceptance and love in your relationship.